sorenlouv/react-redux-request/README.md

 #### id: string

 The identifier used to store the data in redux.
-If `id` is `selected-user`, the data will be stored in `store.reduxRequest['selected-user']`.
+If `id` is `selected-user`, the data will be stored in `store.reactReduxRequest['selected-user']`.
 This is useful if you have data you want to display different places in your application.
-By relying on redux as a cache, `reduxRequest` will only fetch the data once.
+By relying on redux as a cache, `reactReduxRequest` will only fetch the data once.

 #### render: func